LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

         Call: (2) ::female(_1078) ?
      +  Call: (3) female(_1078) ?

-To stop tracing and turning off the debugger, write:
+To stop tracing (but still allowing the debugger to stop at defined spy points),
+write:

 .. code-block:: text